-When it comes to staying warm on a motorbike, the traditional option is to layer up, loads of jumpers and thermals, but end up feeling like a Michelin man with restricted movement.
-These days however, there’s loads of great electrically heated gear on the market, from gloves and socks to vests and pants.
-All nice thin layers that keep you toasty without bulkiness.
+When it comes to staying warm on a motorbike, the traditional option is to layer up, loads of jumpers and thermals, but you inevitably end up feeling like a Michelin man with restricted movement issues.
+These days, however, there’s loads of great electrically heated cold weather motorcycle gear on the market, from gloves and socks to vests and pants.
+All nice thin layers that will keep you toasty without the bulkiness.
 The only problem is, much of this serious gear comes at a serious price.

-It’s at this point you may have noticed a lot of very cheap heated clothing on eBay from China.
+It’s at this point you may have noticed there’s a lot of very cheap heated clothing on eBay from China.
 It can’t all be that bad, can it?
-So in the name of research, we picked up a heated vest for the princely sum of £20 (delivered).
-A far cry from big name brands costing £100-150 or more.
+So, in the name of research, we picked up a heated vest for the princely sum of £20 (delivered).
+A far cry from big-name brands costing £100-150 or more.
 Read on to see if we wasted our money or found a little far Eastern gem.

 Score: 7 out of 10.